Disputing Wills and Inheritance Claims

 Tollers’ specialist dispute resolution service recognises the increasing litigious nature of claims surrounding wills and trusts brought about by the changing family structure and the increasing size and value of estates.

-Problems during the administration of the estate
+Problems during the administration of the Estate including:

 - Problems over the construction of a will

 - Problems with or between personal representatives